Why SEO agencies really get fired [new study]

 “Given the damage a badly executed SEO campaign can do to a business and the waste it can lead to, it’s understandable that businesses are now keen to understand how their agencies are working.
 Too many agencies treat their approach as a ‘secret recipe’ that must not be revealed.
 This just leads to a lack of trust.

 “SEO operates in a very data rich environment.
-With the increasing availability of cloud computing and AI, there is no excuse for SEOs to engage in secrecy and instead they should embrace the opportunities of AI in communicating their knowledge to their clients.
+With the increasing availability of cloud computing, python and AI, there is no excuse for SEOs to engage in secrecy and instead they should embrace the opportunities of AI in communicating their knowledge to their clients.
 SEO industry should be prepared to have their recommendations and practices open to transparency and justified by statistics, moving away from quick wins and tricks that merely give the impression of progress.”